 device, and have seen some novel uses of it, notably the use of “incontinent” in this way to put some letters

 inside ASIA.
-I don’t usually do this sort of thing myself, but I recently provided a tongue in cheek clue for a thread
+I don’t usually do this sort of thing myself, but I once provided a tongue in cheek clue for a thread

 He probably wouldn’t